MaskoFortwana/CyberArk-WebConnect/README.md

 **Please note**
 The whole code was completely written by AI using Cursor.
-Code security is being verified on every change by using Snyk
+Code security is being verified on every change by using Snyk It is meant to be a open-source community project, it is not related to CyberArk company anyhow Use at own risk, no guarantees
+Feel free to reach out for any questions

 ### Key Benefits for CyberArk Administrators